-Dear god.
-She was born with it.
+So, she was born with it?
 That mind-numbing Nubian beauty.

 “Where I come from, everyone is strange.”